ParrotSpeech/ParrotSpeech/README.md

     └── wavs
 ```

-Then you can extract the phoneme level alignments from a Trained Matcha-TTS model using:
+Then you can extract the phoneme level alignments from a Trained ParrotSpeech model using:

 ```bash
 python  matcha/utils/get_durations_from_trained_model.py -i dataset_yaml -c <checkpoint>